 Since inception, we have incurred significant net losses.
-Our net losses were \$74.8 million, \$53.2 million and \$23.8 million million for the years ended December 31, 2018, 2017 and 2016, respectively.
-As of December 31, 2018, we had an accumulated deficit of \$199.1 million.
+Our net losses were \$117.2 million, \$74.8 million and \$53.2 million for the years ended December 31, 2019, 2018 and 2017, respectively.
+As of December 31, 2019, we had an accumulated deficit of \$316.3 million.
 To date, we have devoted substantially all of our efforts to research and development, including clinical development of our gene transfer product candidate, SGT-001, as well as to building out our management team and infrastructure.
 We expect that it could be several years, if ever, before we have a commercialized product.
 We expect to continue to incur significant expenses and increasing operating losses for the foreseeable future.
 We anticipate that our expenses will increase substantially if, and as, we:

-- continue to enroll patients in IGNITE DMD and continue clinical development of SGT-001; - move other current or future product candidates into clinical trials; - continue research and preclinical development of our other product candidate, Anti-LTBP4; - seek to identify additional product candidates; - seek marketing approvals for our product candidates that successfully complete clinical trials, if any; - establish a sales, marketing and distribution infrastructure to commercialize any products for which we may obtain marketing approval; - arrange for manufacture of larger quantities of our product candidates for clinical development and potential commercialization; - maintain, expand, protect and enforce our intellectual property portfolio; - hire and retain additional clinical, quality control and scientific personnel; - build out new facilities or expand existing facilities to support our activities; - acquire or in-license other drugs, technologies and intellectual property; and - add operational, financial and management information systems and personnel.
+- seek to resolve the clinical hold on and determine next steps for IGNITE DMD and, if and when possible, resume our clinical development of SGT-001: - move other product candidates into clinical trials; - continue research and preclinical development of other product candidates; - seek to identify additional product candidates; - seek marketing approvals for our product candidates that successfully complete clinical trials, if any; - establish a sales, marketing and distribution infrastructure to commercialize any products for which we may obtain marketing approval; - arrange for manufacture of larger quantities of our product candidates for clinical development and potential commercialization; - · maintain, expand, protect and enforce our intellectual property portfolio; - hire and retain additional clinical, quality control and scientific personnel;

+- build out new facilities or expand existing facilities to support our activities; - acquire or in-license other drugs, technologies and intellectual property; and - add operational, financial and management information systems and personnel.

 To become and remain profitable, we must develop and eventually commercialize one or more product candidates with significant market potential.
-This will require us to be successful in a range of challenging activities, and our expenses will increase substantially as we seek to complete clinical trials of SGT-001, obtain marketing approval for SGT-001, develop and validate commercial-scale manufacturing processes, manufacture, market and sell any future product candidates for which we may obtain marketing approval and satisfy any post-marketing requirements.
+This will require us to be successful in a range of challenging activities, and our expenses will increase substantially as we seek to resolve the clinical hold, resume IGNITE DMD and complete clinical trials of SGT-001, obtain marketing approval for SGT-001, develop and validate commercial-scale manufacturing processes, manufacture, market and sell any future product candidates for which we may obtain marketing approval and satisfy any post-marketing requirements.
 We may never succeed in any or all of these activities and, even if we do, we may never generate revenue that is significant or large enough to achieve profitability.
 If we do achieve profitability, we may not be able to sustain or increase profitability on a quarterly or annual basis.
 Our failure to become and remain profitable would decrease the value of our company and could impair our ability to raise capital, maintain our research and development efforts, expand our business or continue our operations.
 A decline in the value of our company also could cause stockholders to lose all or part of their investment.